5 European cities that are surprisingly good for art (and still quiet)

 Alfama district

 Curious about exploring Portugal beyond the capital?
-Our Algarve Off-Season Guide covers empty beaches, hilltop towns, and coastal walks with the same unhurried feel.
+Our Algarve Off-Season Guide covers empty beaches, hilltop towns, and coastal walks with the same calm feel.

 Vienna: Where Art and Everyday Life Share the Same Stage

-Vienna wears its artistic heritage lightly, it’s everywhere, but it doesn’t feel like it’s been staged for visitors.
+Vienna wears its artistic heritage lightly, it’s everywhere, but it feels natural.
 Step into the Belvedere Palace and the iconic Klimt painting The Kiss draws a steady crowd, but give yourself time to wander the rest of the collection.
 Early 20th-century Austrian art has a moodiness and richness that rewards slow looking, and in the quieter side galleries you can often have entire walls to yourself.

 The Kunsthistorisches Museum is as much an artwork as the pieces it houses: marble staircases, intricate ceilings, and galleries lit to flatter everything from Bruegel landscapes to ancient artefacts.
 If you go mid-morning on a weekday, you’ll sidestep the group tours and find yourself moving through the museum’s echoing halls at your own pace.